Minimally Invasive Surgery

 - tiny cuts in the body

-Images from the endoscope are shown on monitors in the operating room so surgeons can get a clear (and magnified) view of the surgical area.
+Images from the scope are shown on monitors in the operating room so surgeons can get a clear (and magnified) view of the surgical area.

 In some minimally invasive procedures, special surgical tools or instruments are inserted through other small incisions.
 The surgeon uses these to explore, remove, or repair a problem inside the body.